 In BL2, Zer0 is a playable character who gets a watered-down variant of the Phasewalk.
 He goes invisible.
 That’s it.

 Zer0’s lack of movement speed makes his ability less impressive.
 I wanted to like him.
 I really did.
 He lacks the ability to hone in on scouting out more strategic ground.
 It doesn’t quite capture that rouge-style gameplay loop.

-Lilith can pair well with teammates like Mordecai who favor snipers.
+Lilith pairs well with teammates like Mordecai who favor snipers.
 She can Phasewalk up to more aggressive cover and flank the enemies.
 She can bait out more opponents.
 She’s the epitome of a crowd control character.

-Lilith can pair well with brawlers like Brick.
+Lilith pairs well with brawlers like Brick.
 She can utilize Phasewalk to quickly dash up to a downed teammate and clear the area for a revive.